IPv4 subnet calculator.

-Our free subnet calculator provides detailed information for both IPv4 and IPv6 subnets, including possible network addresses, usable host ranges, subnet masks, and IP classes, along with other relevant data.
+Our free subnet calculator returns a variety of information regarding Internet Protocol version 4 (IPv4) subnets including possible network addresses, usable host ranges, subnet mask, and IP class, among others.

 Subnet calculator.